9 to 11 nights

-- Cardiff Bay is the capitals thriving marina and a popular tourist destination – ideal for leaving an extra day to take in the area at your leisure
+- Cardiff Bay is the capital's thriving marina and a popular tourist destination – take an extra day to enjoy at your leisure

 - Seaside resorts of Barry and Penarth